CanDIG/candig-server/docs/api.rst

         ]
     }

-You write the filter objects the same you way you would write for individual endpoints.
+You write the filter objects the same way you would write for individual endpoints.
-If you need a reminder on that, check
+If you need a reminder on that, check `How to write filter objects`_.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::
-Component for /variants/search endpoint
+Components for /variants/search endpoint
 ::::::::::::::::::::::::::::::::::::::::::::::::::::

 .. code-block:: json